automata-network/multiprover-avs-operator-setup/prover/README.md

 - If the operator and prover dockers are running on the same host, you can use `http://172.17.0.1:18232` (this is the ip of your host on the docker0 network interface).

 - Otherwise please use the public ip of your VM or the DNS name that you have set for it.
+  - It's strongly recommended to setup HTTPS for your prover, whitelist only the Public IP of your operator node for the port

-## 6. Setup the Scroll Archive Node
+## Setup the Scroll Archive Node

 For running the Scroll Archive Node, please refer to https://github.com/scroll-tech/go-ethereum.
 Then you can run geth using the following command:
 ```
 ./geth --datadir /data/mainnet --http --http.api eth,web3,net,scroll -gcmode=archive --scroll --l1.endpoint ${ETH_ENDPOINT}
 ```

+> 💡 It's strongly recommended to whitelist only your prover node for accessing the execution node.

 ## Security Recommendations